revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-178. You have a file employee.txt in the HDFS directory with 100 records.
-You want to see only the first 10 records from the employee.txt file.
-How will you do this?
+178.You have a file employee.txt in the HDFS directory with 100 records.You want to see only the first 10 records from the employee.txt file.How will you do this?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)